CarbonPackages/Carbon.Eel/README.md

 - `array` (iterable|mixed) array with arrays to sort
 - `key` (string) Key of array to sort
 - `direction` (string, optional) `ASC` or `DESC`.
 Direction of sorting
+- `translate` (boolean, optional) If true, the key will be translated using the translation service

 **Return** The sorted array